 This would lead them to deduce that the ghost is nothing but a helium-inflated puppet operated by the evil local sheriff/real estate agent who would then reveal a scheme to dig for gold in the disused mine or dredge for diamonds in the lake at the back of the house, which he would’ve gotten away with if it wasn’t for “You meddling kids”.

-From 1972 to 1974, the show became The New Scooby-Doo Comedy Movies.
-This format had the kids meeting up with such guest stars as Mamma Cass, the Globetrotters, Sonny and Cher, and Don Knotts (all playing themselves) to solve more mysteries.
+24 new 60 minute episodes were produced in 1972 and 1973, which aired as The New Scooby-Doo Movies.
+This format had the kids meeting up with such guest stars as Mamma Cass, the Harlem Globetrotters, Sonny and Cher, and Don Knotts (all playing themselves) to solve more mysteries.

-For one season in 1976, the gang became half of The Scooby-Doo/Dynomutt Show, sharing the bill with the “robonic” Dynomutt and his human superhero partner, The Blue Falcon.
+Moving from CBS to ABC, the gang became half of The Scooby-Doo/Dynomutt Hour in 1976, sharing the bill with the “robonic” Dynomutt and his human superhero partner, The Blue Falcon.

-From ’76 to ’80, Scooby was granted ninety minutes under the title Scooby’s All-Star Laff-A-Lympics (later renamed Scooby’s All-Stars).
+From 1977 to 1979, Scooby appeared under the title Scooby’s All-Star Laff-A-Lympics (later renamed Scooby’s All-Stars).
 This show featured a plethora of Hanna-Barbera characters – dating as far back as the 1950’s – engaged in a variety of competitions.

 Scrappy-Doo was introduced in 1979 and managed to annoy Iranian students so much that they took hostages to get him removed from the show, thereby leading to higher gas prices, the defeat of Jimmy Carter, and all sorts of other stuff.
 (It’s all true – just hasn’t been declassified yet.)

 It’s interesting to note that while the show itself underwent many changes, the characters did not.
-Aside from a modified Daphne appearing in The 13 Ghosts of Scooby-Doo, the gang retained their late-sixties garb well into the eighties and nineties.
+Aside from a modified Daphne appearing in The 13 Ghosts of Scooby-Doo (1985), the gang retained their late-sixties garb well into the eighties and nineties.

 This included knee-highs, a mini-skirt and lumpy turtleneck sweater for Velma, a rockin’ minidress and headscarf for Daphne, and groovy bell-bottoms for the guys.

-In The 13 Ghosts of Scooby-Doo (1985-86), Scooby, Scrappy, Shaggy and Daphne were joined by 9-year-old Flim Flam.
+In The 13 Ghosts of Scooby-Doo, Scooby, Scrappy, Shaggy and Daphne were joined by nine-year-old Flim Flam.
 The group, helped by warlock Vincent Van Ghoul (Vincent Price), fought off wicked sorcery.

 That season the Great Dane could also be seen in another rerun collection, Scooby’s Mystery FunHouse.
 In 1986 Scooby could only be seen in reruns of Laff-a-Lympics.